Code-Institute-Submissions/tamirgen-RPC-game_NovResub/README.md

 * I confirmed that the results are always correct.
 * I confirmed that the colors and fonts chosen for the game are readable and easy to understand.
 * Colors of background and text are well balanced and easy on the eyes.
-* The game rules are at the top of the page, and background is black to highlight them.
+* The game rules are at the top of the page, and the background is black to highlight them.
 * The project passed the lighthouse test in terms of performance and
 ![lighthouse](https://github.com/tamirgen/RPC-game/blob/main/assets/media/RPS-LIGHTHOUSE.jpg?raw=true)
-* I confirmed that the project is responsive, looks good, and functions on all screen sizes using the     devtools devised toolbar.
+* I confirmed that the project is responsive, looks good, and functions on all screen sizes using the devtools device toolbar.

 ### Bugs